-The presence of excess moisture in your house could lead to some serious damage and the growth of harmful mold and mildew.
+The presence of excess moisture in your house could lead to some serious damage.
 Depending on how severe it is, humidity can lead to rot, structural damage, premature paint peeling, and a variety of health concerns for the homeowner.
 Not only is it dangerous, but it’s also costly.
 Higher humidity decreases your energy efficiency because it makes the air inside your home warmer, making your HVAC work harder to cool down your house.

-Excessive indoor humidity caused by normal activities such as showering, cooking and drying clothes can also be a source of mold, mildew or musty odors.
+Excessive indoor humidity caused by normal activities such as showering, cooking and drying clothes can also be a source of moisture-related issues or musty odors.

 Homes struggle with this, especially during the summer and winter months—when the temperature outside rivals the temperature inside.
 Do you ever walk into a room and it feels muggy despite the air conditioner being on?
 You probably have a humidity problem.